-The first times, when you need to haggle and negotiate about the prices in Egypt or anywhere it may feel hard and uncomfortable.
-Or moreover strange.
+The first times, when you need to haggle and negotiate about the prices in Egypt or anywhere you may feel hard and uncomfortable.
+Or strange.
 Probably you don’t have any idea how to haggle in Egypt or anywhere.
 Especially if you are not used to doing it.
 Here are the best tips for haggling in Egypt and anywhere.

 Automatic translations are available for the languages below.
 Click the flag to translate.
 If you wish more language option, leave a comment!
 Choose English to read the original article.